openstreetmap/iD/ARCHITECTURE.md

 These tags cannot be manually removed or altered by the user—for example, by disabling rules or ignoring issues.
 One exception to this is that the user can change the `unsquare_way` degree threshold.

 The format is: `{warnings|resolved}:{type}:{subtype}={count}`

+Note that specific `type` and `subtype` IDs could change or vary slightly in meaning between different versions of iD.

 ##### `warnings`